-- 1.3.1 This agreement covers Principals employed in Area Schools. - 1.3.2 This agreement shall be binding on: - (a) All employees who come within the coverage clause and who are at the commencement of the agreement or who become during the term of the agreement, members of the Institute or the Association. - (b) Pursuant to section 74(6) of the State Sector Act 1988586(6) of the Education and Training Act 2022, the employers of those employees.
+- 1.3.1 This agreement covers Principals employed in Area Schools. - 1.3.2 This agreement shall be binding on: - (a) All employees who come within the coverage clause and who are at the commencement of the agreement or who become during the term of the agreement, members of the Institute or the Association. - (b) Pursuant to section 586(6) of the Education and Training Act 2022, the employers of those employees.